laithrafid/osx-ios-sec/README.md

 Each operating sytem has its own set, including use of file pam_env.conf within folder /etc/security.

 # Root Kits
+As its name suggests, a rootkit is a set of tools that are installed at root level on a computer, with the purpose of hacking into the system, causing damage or stealing data.
+Rootkits come in different types, and attack Macs as well as PCs.

+Root level gives highest administrator privileges on a computer.

+## Types of rootkit

+### Hardware or firmware rootkit (Firmkit)

+These are installed in the system BIOS of a computer, or in the firmware of a network router.
+They can be used to intercept data on a disk or transmitted over a network.
+One example of such firmware is Thunderstrike, discovered in 2014.
+This malware exploited the Mac’s Thunderbolt port to install code and could install malware on the ROM EFI boot chip on Macs.
+It was difficult to detect and, once in place, could steal data or spy on activity.

+### Bootloader rootkit (bootkit)

+The bootloader is the part of the system that loads the operating system when a computer starts up.
+A bootloader replaces the real bootloader, meaning the malware is activated before the computer has started up.

+### Kernel mode rootkit (rootkit)
+The kernel is the core of your Mac's operating system.
+Based on Unix, it’s the software that makes everything else, including macOS, possible.
+A Kernel rootkit attacks that software and changes it.
+By doing that, a hacker can do pretty much anything they want, including spying on you, stealing your data, or locking you out of your Mac altogether.

 Leak of documents from CIA’s Embedded Development Branch (EDB) reveal they developed an OS X “implant” (called DerStarke) that includes a kernel code injection module dubbed Bokor and an EFI (Extensible Firmware Interface) persistence module (called DarkMatter).
 The rootkits targeting firmware on Apple Macbook laptops*

 The low-level firmware runs before the operating system and initializes the various hardware components during the system boot process.
 That allows the rootkit to survive major system updates and even reinstallations.